 Indeed, these works should be understood as war memorials of a sort.
 John Szaton's coal miner may look the picture of health but in fact he was meant to represent the more than 9,000 Illinois miners who died in the 82 years previous to the statue's dedication in 1964.
 The monuments to police officers, fire fighters, and “workers,” similarly commemorate Illinoisans hurt or killed while trying to make a living.
 Future monuments to the sacrifices of the state’s farmers, its shop clerks, bus drivers, janitors, restaurant cooks, and, in time, lawyers and accountants seem inevitable.
 There should be room for them; a "statue row" has been created along what used to be Spring Street between the statehouse and the Stratton Building.

-Memorial-making has become more democratic in some ways.
+The extension of the monument franchise, so to speak, does not yet extent to women; on the lawns the only females are the anonymous figures that appear in the police and worker memorials.
+That franchise does allow, however, for non-Illinoisans.
 The statue of Dr. Martin Luther King, Jr. by Geraldine McCullough, was installed in the Capitol rotunda in 1988.
 King was not the first African American to be honored in the capitol but he was the first non-Illinois resident to be honored with a statue.
 Then-Secretary of State Jim Edgar said King "merits this special recognition for his contributions to Illinoisans of all colors and creeds."
-That rationale that could of course be applied equally to dozens of other notables, with the result that the statehouse would eventually become as crowded with statues as with lobbyists on opening day of the General Assembly session.
+That rationale could of course apply equally to dozens of other notables, with the result that the statehouse would eventually become as crowded with statues as with lobbyists on opening day of the General Assembly session.
 Tacit admission of that made when officials in 1993 moved the work to a spot (dubbed "Freedom Corner") at Second and Capitol streets facing the Lincoln statue.
-However, the extension of the monument franchise, so to speak, does not yet extent to women; on the lawns the only females are the anonymous figures that appear in the police and worker memorials.

 To be persuasive as rhetoric, populist art needs to be persuasive as art.
 The newer statues are crude, even cartoonish, being clumsy in execution, stilted in composition, and sentimental in conception.
 (The trend began in 1976, with Carl Tolpo's Everett Dirksen.)
 The loss is not that these new statues are not great art.
 The loss is that, being bad art, they can't do justice to their subjects.
 They lack the power to move, to excite, to involve the way the best of the older capitol art can.
 Over the years Andrew O'Connor's Lincoln on the east lawn has been draped with the banners of a dozen causes during rallies, and never once was its dignity impaired by such shenanigans.
 There's the ultimate test of public art in the capitol complex—whether it can stand in those surroundings and not be reduced to ridiculousness.